Eligible Parties

 Electronic filing of application documents is possible

-• via the ePCT-Filing system (R89bis.1.a PCT together with R2(1) EPC and the “Decision of the President of the European Patent Office, dated 24 October 2014, on the filing of international applications with the EPO acting as receiving Office using ePCT-Filing”, OJ 2014, A107).
+• via EPOLINE / CMS / online form (R89bis.1.a PCT together with R2(1) EPC and the “Decision of the President of the European Patent Office, dated 9 May 2018, concerning the electronic filing of documents”, OJ 2018, A45); via the ePCT-Filing system (R89bis.1.a PCT together with R2(1) EPC and the “Decision of the President of the European Patent Office, dated 24 October 2014, concerning the filing, using the ePCT-Filing system, of international applications with the EPO acting as receiving Office”, OJ 2014, A107).

 For the filing of subsequently submitted documents (R89bis.2 PCT), it is possible to use the PCT-SFD plug-in of EPOLINE (“Notice from the European Patent Office, dated 17 April 2014, concerning the online filing of subsequently submitted documents under the PCT”, OJ 2014, A50).